jdmremi/rov-2024/README.md

 # rov

-- This is code that was written in-house for the Deep Sea Dogs ROV "T.O.A.S.T." which will be participating in the 2024 MATE ROV World Championship
+- This is code that was written in-house for the Deep Sea Dogs ROV "T.O.A.S.T." which will be participating in the 2024 MATE ROV World Championship.

 # Requirements

-- Python 3.12.3
+- Python 3.12.3.
-- Full instatllation of dependencies (`pip install -r requirements.txt`)
+- Full instatllation of dependencies (`pip install -r requirements.txt`).

 # Running